apache/mina-sshd/docs/event-listeners.md

 rather than being accumulated.
 However, one can use the `EventListenerUtils` and create a cumulative listener - see how `SessionListener` or `ChannelListener` proxies were implemented.

+### `SessionDisconnectHandler`

+This handler can be registered in order to monitor session disconnect initiated by the internal code due to various protocol requirements - e.g., unknown service, idle timeout, etc..
+In many cases the implementor can intervene and cancel the disconnect by handling the problem somehow and then signaling to the code that there is no longer any need to disconnect.
+The handler can be registered globally at the `SshClient/Server` instance or per-session (via a `SessionListener`).

+**NOTE:** this handler is non-cumulative - i.e., setting it replaces any existing previous handler instance.

 ### `SignalListener`

 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests